Saeed-Sabra/Graduation-project/README.md

 To run the web app, follow these steps:

 1. Ensure Python and the required libraries are installed.
+2. Run the Machine Learinig Model: `cd Backend/ML && python app.py`
-2. Install backend dependencies: `cd Backend && npm i`
+3. Install backend dependencies: `cd Backend && npm i`
-3. Install frontend dependencies: `cd Frontend && npm i --force`
+4. Install frontend dependencies: `cd Frontend && npm i --force`
-4. Run the project: `npm run con`
+5. Run the project: `npm run con`

-5. **Open the Application**: Open your browser and navigate to [http://localhost:3000](http://localhost:3000) or the specific port where the application automatically opens.
+6. **Open the Application**: Open your browser and navigate to [http://localhost:3000](http://localhost:3000) or the specific port where the application automatically opens.